TimiLin01/Visualizing-coronavirus/README.md

 # Visualizing-coronavirus
+Here are 4 csv files as my datasets.
+I used this to create time series in R using ggplot.
-After getting used to with ggplot, I tried to share my works on a shiny dashboard.
+Finally, sharing them on a shiny dashboard.
-Here are my codes.